About Virginia Western :: College Policies

 18.4 Audit Policy

 Students desiring to attend a course without taking the examination or receiving credit for the course may do so by registering to audit through the usual registration process and paying the normal tuition.
 Permission of the academic dean or the College Registrar on the Audit Approval Form is required to audit a course.

 Audited courses carry no credit and do not count as a part of the student's course load.
 Students desiring to change status in a course from audit to credit or from credit to audit must do so within the add/drop period for the course.

 Students who desire to earn credit for a previously audited course must re-enroll in the course for credit and pay normal tuition to earn a grade other than "X".
-Advanced standing credit cannot be awarded for previously audited courses.
+Credit for Prior Learning cannot be awarded for previously audited courses.

 18.5 Grade Change Policy

 Once the Records Office posts final grades, a final grade is permanent.
 In situations where there are documented mitigating circumstances or an uncontested error, faculty must submit the grade change request to the Records Office within one semester of the final grade post of the grade in question.
 Once the Records Office posts grades, a student's grade will not be lowered except in instances of grade entry or processing error.
 For student contested grades, see the Student Grievance Policy.